-6. Except on specific occasions provided for in U.S. law and the MG Covenants, no more than one (1) American flag or one (1) State of North Carolina flag may be displayed on a Unit.
+6. Except on specific occasions provided for in U.S. law and the MG Covenants, no more than one (1) American flag or one (1) State of North Carolina flag may be displayed on a Property/Unit.

 Hunting and the discharge of firearms are prohibited.
 The Association, through its Board of Directors, reserves the right to control or remove animals.

 Stripped, partially wrecked, junk motor vehicle, or part thereof, or any motor vehicle not displaying a current valid registration are prohibited on any Property/Unit except in Property/Unit’s garage.

 1. Immoral, improper, illegal, noxious or offensive activity is not allowed on any Property/Unit, nor will any actions be tolerated that cause embarrassment, discomfort, annoyance or nuisance to the Association or any owners.
 Plants or animals, odors, fumes or devices, or anything whose normal activities or existence are in any way noxious, dangerous, unsightly, unpleasant, or of a nature to diminish or destroy the enjoyment of property by other Owners in the neighborhood will not be permitted.